 Enhancing our students' English Language development as measured by the ELPAC and STAR assessments data or math and ELA and providing language support to students and families.
 We aim to foster greater parent collaboration and communication with teachers.
 Through these efforts, we strive to create a more inclusive and supportive educational environment for all students and their families.
+Participation engagement metrics will be used to determine the success of the activity.

-- X English Learner
+X English Learner

-- Χ Low Income
+X Low Income

-- Students with Disabilities
+X Students with Disabilities